sfragkoul/synth4bench/README.md

 # synth4bench: a framework for generating synthetic genomics data for the evaluation of somatic variant calling algorithms

 ## Abstract

-Somatic variant calling algorithms are widely used to detect genomic alterations associated with cancer.
+<div align='justify'> Somatic variant calling algorithms are widely used to detect genomic alterations associated with cancer.
 Evaluating the performance of these algorithms can be challenging due to the lack of high-quality ground truth datasets.
 To address this issue, we developed a synthetic genomics data generation and evaluation framework for benchmarking somatic variant calling algorithms.
 We generated synthetic datasets based on sequence data from the TP53 gene, using the NEAT(NExt-generation sequencing Analysis Toolkit) simulator.
 Subsequently, we thoroughly evaluated the performance of variant calling algorithms on these datasets, and compared the results to the “golden” files produced by NEAT containing the actual variations.
 Our results demonstrate that the synthetic datasets generated using our framework can accurately capture the complexity and diversity of real cancer genomic data.
 Moreover, the synthetic datasets provide an excellent ground truth for evaluating the performance of somatic variant calling algorithms.
-Altogether, our framework provides a valuable resource for testing the performance of somatic variant calling algorithms, enabling researchers to evaluate and improve the accuracy of these algorithms for cancer genomics applications.
+Altogether, our framework provides a valuable resource for testing the performance of somatic variant calling algorithms, enabling researchers to evaluate and improve the accuracy of these algorithms for cancer genomics applications.</div>

 ## Table of Contents